chaunnybby7/professionalreadme-generator/GENERATED.md

 ## Description

-This application was created to generate a quality, professional README depending on a series of questions a user answers in their command line using Node.js
+This application was created to generate a quality, professional README depending on a series of questions a user answers using command line and Node.JS on Terminal
 ## Table of Contents (Optional)

 If your README is very long, add a table of contents to make it easy for users to find what they need.